harui2019/2048_by_c/README.md

 It's a 2048 made by C with function programming.

 If you want to do some practice on programming, this might can help you to make the first step beyond "hello world".

 Also, you shoild prepare some C complier in your computer.
 I made this with Visual Studio (not VSCode) on Windows 10 Laptop.
 For macOS or Linux, you can consider other complier like gcc or something else.
-It should be not different among these compliers.
+It should be no difference among these compliers.